chriswernst/Perception-Udacity-RoboticsND-Project3/README.md

 - **Modify the SVM parameters(kernel, regularization, etc)**
 ###

-To modify how many times each object is spawned randomly, look for the for loop in `capture_features.py` that begins with for i in range(5):.
-Increase this value to increase the number of times you capture features for each object.
+To modify how many times each object is spawned randomly, look for the for loop in `capture_features.py` that begins with `for i in range(5):` Increase this loop to increase the number of times you capture random orientations for each object.

 To use HSV, find the line in `capture_features.py` where you're calling `compute_color_histograms()` and change the flag to `using_hsv=True`.